-This document will serve as an enabling tool for community initiatives as the County and the Municipalities continue to develop into the future.
-It is next step towards a more coordinated, global approach in regional planning.
 The adoption of the plan by each jurisdiction provides the framework to work with Emergency Manager and County Commissioners when pursuing development initiatives.
-This is important because the rural nature of the County, augmented by the small population, means that there are limited resources beyond normal course of business.
-Continued collaboration of communities will ensure existing and new planning programs incorporate and build upon the shared vision of mitigating hazards.
+This is important because the rural nature of the County, augmented by the small population, means that there are limited resources beyond the normal course of business.
+The continued collaboration of communities will ensure existing and new planning programs incorporate and build upon the shared vision of mitigating hazards.
+For example, the County Emergency Manager has begun working with the municipalities and the LEPC on identifying accidentprone intersections and roadways in anticipation of increased State infrastructure funding under the second term of the Governor, which will happen within the lifecycle of this plan.